How to Hide Windows 11 Taskbar Automatically

 You can automatically hide your Windows 11 taskbar in just a few clicks to reclaim more screen space.

-The taskbar is that familiar strip at the bottom of your screen showing open apps, shortcuts, and essential system icons like the clock.
-Hiding it automatically makes it vanish when you’re not actively using it, reappearing only when your mouse pointer touches the screen’s edge.
+The Windows 11 taskbar, a strip at the bottom of your screen, shows open apps and system icons.
+Hiding the taskbar automatically makes the taskbar vanish when unused, reappearing when your mouse touches the screen's edge.
+This feature helps maximize screen space.

 Open Settings, navigate to Personalization > Taskbar > Taskbar behaviors, and check the box for “Automatically hide the taskbar.”
 The taskbar will disappear when not in use and reappear when you move your mouse to the bottom of the screen.